ibm-cloud-docs/FileStorage/faqs.md

 All encrypted volumes and file shares are provisioned in upgraded data centers only.
 You can find a full list of upgraded data centers and available features [here](/docs/FileStorage?topic=FileStorage-selectDC).

-## Why {{site.data.keyword.filestorage_short}} with an Endurance 10 IOPS tier be provisioned in some data centers and not in others?
+## Why can {{site.data.keyword.filestorage_short}} with an Endurance 10 IOPS tier be provisioned in some data centers and not in others?
 {: faq}
 {: #orderendurance}
 {: support}

-The {{site.data.keyword.filestorage_short}} Endurance type 10 IOPS/GB tier is available in select data centers only, and new data centers are going to be added soon.
+The {{site.data.keyword.filestorage_short}} Endurance type 10 IOPS/GB tier is available in most data centers, and new data centers are going to be added soon.
 You can find a full list of upgraded data centers and available features [here](/docs/FileStorage?topic=FileStorage-selectDC).

 ## How can I find the correct mount point for my {{site.data.keyword.filestorage_short}}?
 {: #mountpoint}